The Schur multiplier norm and its dual norm: Introduction

 \section{Introduction}

-Issai Schur studied in \cite{Sc} the entry wise product of two scalar $ n \times n $ matrices $(X \circ Y)_{(i,j)}:= X_{(i,j)}Y_{(i,j)}$ and he looked at the multiplier norm - now the Schur multiplier norm $\|X\|_S$ - where the factor $X$ is fixed and $Y$ in $M_n(\bc)$ is equipped with the operator norm, $\|Y\|_\infty.$ The following theorem is a reformulation of {\em Satz V} in Schur's article. \begin{theorem} Let $X$ be a positive complex $n \times n$ matrix, then $\|X\|_S = \|\mathrm{diag}(X)\|_\infty.$ \end{theorem} This is a remarkable simple formula, and here we present, in Theorem \ref{ScSa}, an extension of this formula to the case of self-adjoint matrices.
-The new formula is based on the concept of order on self-adjoint matrices and norms of diagonals.
-In the case of a positive matrix we just get Schur's theorem back.
-On the other hand our result is very closely related to previous results by Haagerup \cite{UH}, and an extension of his results by Ando and Okubo \cite{AO}, but we think, that our version of their findings is closer to the original formulation of Schur's theorem.
+Issai Schur studied in \cite{Sc} the entry wise product of two scalar $ n \times n $ matrices $(X \circ Y)_{(i,j)}:= X_{(i,j)}Y_{(i,j)}$ and he looked at the multiplier norm - now the Schur multiplier norm $\|X\|_S$ - where the factor $X$ is fixed and $Y$ in $M_n(\bc)$ is equipped with the operator norm, $\|Y\|_\infty.$ The following theorem is a reformulation of {\em Satz V} in Schur's article. \begin{theorem} Let $X$ be a positive complex $n \times n$ matrix, then $\|X\|_S = \|\mathrm{diag}(X)\|_\infty.$ \end{theorem} This is a remarkably simple formula, and here we present, in Theorem \ref{SchurNorm}, an extension of this formula to the case of self-adjoint matrices.
+This result is mentioned in the abstract.
+The new formula is based on the concept of order on self-adjoint matrices and norms of diagonals, and in the case of a positive matrix we just get Schur's theorem back.
+On the other hand our result is very closely related to previous results by Haagerup \cite{UH}, which here is named Theorem \ref{Haa}, and an extension of his results by Ando and Okubo \cite{AO}, but we think, that our version of their findings is closer to the original formulation of Schur's theorem.
+At the top of page 112 in Paulsen's book \cite{Pa}, he states a version of the result we present here, but he references a non existent Exercise for a proof.
+The item (v) of his Exercise 8.8 offers a proof of Haagerup's result \cite{UH}.

-While we were studying some aspects of the theory of completely bounded multilinear maps in \cite{C3}, we realized that for any pair of integers $m, n$ the vector space $M_{(m,n)}(\bc)$ of complex $m \times n$ matrices, equipped with the Schur multiplier norm $\|.\|_S,$ has a dual space which isometrically may be identified with the space $M_{(m,n)}(\bc) $ equipped with the norm, we have denoted $\|.\|_{cbB}.$ The reason for this notation is that for a matrix $X,$ the norm $\|X\|_{cbB} $ is defined as the completely bounded norm of the bilinear form on $\bc^m \times \bc^n$ which has the kernel $X.$ To see that you shall look at $\bc^k$ as a $k-$dimensional abelian C*-algebra.
-The completely bounded norm of a multilinear map on a pair of C*-algebras with values in an operator space, was defined in \cite{CS}, and its properties are described in \cite{Pa}.